hanfak/topics-to-learn/general-paradigms/programming-types/oop-design/clean-code/CLEAN/coupling.md

 - Code has fewer side effects among entities, easier to test, reuse and extend
 - If I have lots of unrelated dependencies, it is a coupling issue

+### Afferent and efferent coupling

+- Afferent coupling measures the number of incoming connections to a code artifact (component, class, function, and so on).
+- Efferent coupling measures the outgoing connections to other code artifacts.

 ### Accidental coupling

 - shows up when other code qualities are lacking